 And one final point.
 The central tenet of my argument was that you can’t really assess learning any more than you can smell the colour red or weigh happiness.
 We know these things exist but they’re mysterious to us.
 As long as we acknowledge that what we’re assessing is merely pupils’ performance, than fine.
 But that’s not what happens; the overwhelming majority of teachers and inspectors believe that we can measure learning.

 So, is AfL a cargo cult?
-Well, as long as we convince ourselves that we have a firm hold on this most slippery of abstractions we’ll be guilty of building bamboo airports in the hope that the gods of education will deliver unto us, their faithful servants, our longed for magic teaching cargo.
+Well, as long as folk convince themselves that they have a firm hold on this most slippery of abstractions they’ll be guilty of building bamboo airports in the hope that the gods of education will deliver unto us, their faithful servants, our longed for magic teaching cargo.
 But if we simply concentrate on helping pupils understand how to do thing they currently can’t, a supply plane might land.